Cyberwarfare

 Hacktivist groups are often politically motivated and use cyberattacks to promote a social or political cause.
 They may target government websites, corporations, or organizations they believe are acting unethically.
 Tactics include leaking sensitive data, defacing websites, or launching denial-of-service attacks to disrupt operations.
 Hacktivists aim to raise awareness, influence public opinion, or cause embarrassment to their targets.

 Cybercriminals are a major threat in cyberwarfare.
 They launch cyberattacks for financial gain, targeting individuals, businesses, and even government institutions.
 Tactics include stealing financial information like credit card details, deploying ransomware to extort money, or disrupting operations for ransom.
-Cybercriminals exploit vulnerabilities in systems and networks to steal valuable data or disrupt operations, ultimately aiming to generate significant profits.
+Cybercriminals exploit vulnerabilities in systems and networks to steal valuable data or disrupt operations.

 Cyberwarfare encompasses various types of operations and tactics aimed at achieving strategic goals through digital means.
 Some prominent types include: